ProlificsPanther/PantherWebDebugger/README.md

    i.
 Install a later version of Eclipse- 32bit

   ii.
 Please setup Apache Tomcat as a Test Server in Eclipse UI.
 [Click Here](https://github.com/ProlificsPanther/PantherWebDebugger/releases/tag/v1.0)

+  iii.
+In the smvars file set SMJAVALIBRARY to the location of the jvm.dll.
 #### Add Jar Files to CLASSPATH in the Panther Web/ini file
    i.	prowebdbg.jar

   ii. tyrus-standalone-client-1.13.1.jar

  iii. websocket-api.jar

   iv.	javax.json-api-1.0.jar